-The Apprenticeship and Training Department is implementing a certification program for local union apprenticeship programs.
-The Ironworker Apprenticeship Certification Program (IACP) is designed to improve and standardize the quality of apprenticeship training offered at local unions to help ensure that graduates are skilled Ironworkers able to meet the needs of our employers, contractors and our Joint Apprenticeship Training Committees (JATC) and Trade Improvement Committees (TIC).
+The Apprenticeship and Training Department implemented The Ironworker Apprenticeship Certification Program (IACP) for local union apprenticeship programs in 2005.
+It is designed to improve and standardize the quality of apprenticeship training to help ensure that graduates are skilled Ironworkers able to meet the needs of our employers, contractors and our Joint Apprenticeship Training Committees (JATC) and Trade Improvement Committees (TIC).
 The Apprenticeship and Training Department will grant certification to all local union apprenticeship programs that comply with the evaluation procedure, meet established standards, and adhere to the IACP policies and procedures.

 There are many reasons for implementing this certification program: